Sharma-Mayank15/ResumeSkillExtractor/README.md

 ## Usage
 1. Add your OpenAI API key in `.env`
 2. Run `App.java`
-3. View extracted skills in console or file
+3. View extracted skills in the console or file

 ---
-Made with ❤️ by Mayank Sharma